 One of the biggest challenges any new business or brand faces is getting the word out.
 How do you let the world know about your product?
 How do you get potential customers to trust you?
-How can you guarantee people understand your business?
+Or how can you guarantee people understand your business?
 One strategy is word of mouth.

 What is Word of Mouth?